phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 If you managed to write your vector observable you can also compare it with [MjjVectorObservable](https://gitlab.cern.ch/atlas-caf/CAFExample/blob/master/Root/MjjVectorObservable.cxx) which should already be available in your CAFExample fork.

 ## Expression member variable
-Sometimes you might want to your observable additional information, when you call it.
+Sometimes you might want to add additional information to your observable, when you call it.
 This is what expressions are good for.
-TODO: more detailed explanation
+But honestly, expressions are not used frequently and are mostly needed for internal handling.
+For all intents and purposes, you want to answer no when the wizard asks you.

 ## Using factories to create observables
 Observable factories are a handy way of creating observables on-the-fly.
 You don't need an observable snippet and the observable will only be instantiated when it is first called.
 Let's look at an example.